stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 -rwxr-xr-x.
 1 shorne shorne  104763212 Jan 30 13:30 vmlinux
 ```

 The `vmlinux` image is an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)
 binary ready to load onto our
 board.
 I have also uploaded a [patch for adding the device tree file and a defconfig](https://github.com/stffrdhrn/linux/commit/47d4f4ce21ddb1a99e72016f130377a265ec3622)
 to GitHub for easy reproduction.

 ## Booting the Image

-Loading the kernel onto our FPGA board using the gdb and openocd commands from the
+Loading the kernel onto our FPGA board using the GDB and OpenOCD commands from the
 tutorial the system boots.

 The system runs for a while and maybe we can execute commands, 2 CPU's are